 After reunification the city of Berlin earmarked the overlooked area, the former site of an electrical appliance factory, as prime for development.
-“There was a lot of dead land and not much happening on the eastern side so it was an opportunity for Berlin to set out a master plan after reunification to build up business on the eastern part,” says Ulf Christiansen, Director Transactions at PATRIZIA AG.
+“There was a lot of dead land and not much happening on the eastern side so it was an opportunity for Berlin to set out a master plan after reunification to build up business on the eastern part,” says Ulf Christiansen, Director Transactions at PATRIZIA SE.
 “Back then, from a West Berlin perspective it felt miles away from anywhere, like half way to Poland.”

 Insurance giant Allianz SE, seeking office space in the mid-1990s, became a major developer there.
 Other corporates followed in the middle of the first decade of the new millenium.

 Nowadays Mediaspree is one of the most successful property investment markets in Berlin and packed with high-end apartments and big names such as BASF, Coca Cola, Daimler, Universal Music, and WeWork, as well as the Mercedes Benz Arena.
 The nearby neighbourhoods of Kreuzberg and Friedrichshain provide easy access to popular bars and clubs.